 A Guide to the Eviction Process in Virginia Beach VA

 No landlord wants to evict a tenant.
 The process can be costly, stressful, and tedious.
-On the other hand, no landlord wants to rent to a tenant that is disrespectful, won’t pay rent, and won’t care for the rental unit, among other things.
+On the other hand, no landlord wants to rent to a tenant that is disrespectful, won’t pay rent, and won’t care for the rental property, among other things.

 Eviction Notice